Lucy Speed

-Lucy Renee Speed (born 31 August 1976) is an English actress best known for her television roles as Natalie Evans in the BBC One soap opera EastEnders from 1994 to 1995 and again from 1999 until 2004, and as DS Stevie Moss in the ITV police drama series The Bill from 2008 to 2010.
-She has also starred in the BBC One sitcom Cradle to Grave (2015) and ITV drama Unforgotten (2021).
+Lucy Renee Speed (born 31 August 1976) is an English actress best known for her television roles as Natalie Evans in the BBC One soap opera EastEnders appearing in 526 episodes between 1994 and 2004, and as DS Stevie Moss in the ITV police drama series The Bill from 2008 to 2010.
+She has also starred in the BBC One sitcom Cradle to Grave (2015) and ITV dramas Marcella (2018) and Unforgotten (2021).
+Speed is also a prolific stage performer, appearing in numerous theatrical productions.

 Early life

 Speed is the second of two children born to Sue (née Salter) and Sid Speed, having an older brother, Dan.
 Her career in performing began at the age of seven after her ballet teacher saw potential and advised her parents to get her an agent.
 She attended a local after-school theatre group in south Croydon alongside actor Nigel Harman, who she would later work with in EastEnders.
 Speed spent two terms at the Italia Conti Academy of Theatre Arts.